Mild & Non-Spicy Thai Food Guide 2025|Top 10 Dishes for Beginners & Kids

 A creamy crab curry stir-fry cooked with eggs and curry powder, offering a rich yet mild flavor that seafood lovers will enjoy.

-Where to Find Mild Thai Dishes
+Where to Find Mild Thai Food in Thailand

 • Food courts (MBK, Terminal 21, ICONSIAM) — menus in English